 - Ensure that you don’t pack any perishable items like food, or plants and seeds

-- If you are using your shipping container for transporting your goods, check what the international rules are regarding what items can be shipped
+- If you transporting your goods, check what the international rules are regarding what items can be shipped

 Upkeep of your Container

-If you notice any kind of odour in your shipping container, you can illuminate this by spreading some coffee granules around.
+If you notice any kind of odour, you can illuminate this by spreading some coffee granules around.
 This might leave you with a faint smell of coffee, but it will also take other odours away.

-If you have several items to store or transport long distances, then getting a shipping container can be the ideal solution for you.
+If you have several items to store or transport long distances, then getting this can be the ideal solution for you.
 With a small degree of customisation, you can also ensure that it is organised and secure, and easy to find your belongings when you need them.